 For washers, we found a couple of washers laying around the shop.
 We actually ended up using one larger diameter washer for the installation as it gave us a little more surface area support on the backside of the 4Runner dash.

 You can configure your phone mount set-up any way you want.
 This is just how I configured mine.
 The links for the exact items should be at towards the top of this page.
 You can get creative and come up with something a little more dynamic or keep it simple like this.
 I wanted to keep mine as simple as possible, so this is what I came up with.

 The scary part!
 Mark your location and make sure you are 100% about this location.
 There no going back after this one.
 Drill a pilot hole or just drill your main hole.
 Either way, just make sure you are certain about the location for your phone mount.

 We found our location to be about 1/2″ off the base of the 4Runner dash (just below where the ball will sit), so that it does not touch the dash.
 This will give you plenty of room to add a Ram Mount connection to the ball without touching the main 4Runner dash below.

 Step #7: Mounting the 1″ Ball from the Back

 Once you have the hardware on the back side and the Ram Mount tightened down, this is what you should end up with.
 Something like this.
 Again, the washer does not need to be exact.
 Just get a washer that fits over your 1/4″ Ram Mount threads.
 You can brace this up hoe ever much you would like, but with a wide diameter single washer, you should be fine.

 Step #8: Putting Everything Together

-After driving with this for a couple days.
-WOW, so impressed.
+After driving with this for a couple of days.
+Super impressed.